thewhitechild/image-base64-converter/README.md

 The file format of the image generated is JPEG.

 ```
-py base64toimage.py ndpb64.txt
+py base64toimage.py your-base64-file.txt
 ```

 ### To specify the file format
-Just add the file extension as part of the script arguments as in the example below
+Simply include the file extension as part of the script arguments, as demonstrated in the example below.

 ```
 py base64toimage.py ndpb64.txt png